ELLIPSECT: A surface brightness analysis tool for GALFIT 3: Introduction

-\texttt{GALFIT 3} applies a $\chi^2_\nu$ optimization scheme for parameter selection, including the background, generating parameter uncertainties, and produces a FITS (Flexible Image Transport System) image cube containing the image of the input object, the model image resulting after the fit, and the residual image.
+\texttt{GALFIT 3} applies a $\chi^2_\nu$ optimization scheme for parameter selection, including the background, generating parameter uncertainties, and producing a FITS (Flexible Image Transport System) image cube containing the image of the input object, the model image resulting after the fit, and the residual image.
 However, \texttt{GALFIT 3} does not include a graphical tool to compare the input image with its resulting model image.
-Users commonly applied IRAF's \textit{ellipse}; nevertheless, this suite of programs became difficult to access after IRAF's discontinuation in 2013; fortunately, IRAF's \textit{ellipse} is implemented in the Astropy library and new releases through.
-In any case, the main difficulty is that one needs to adequate \texttt{GALFIT 3} 's output format to the format admitted by external codes.
-However, this process could be time-consuming and prone to mistakes in handling.
+Users commonly applied one-dimensional (1D) IRAF's \texttt{ellipse} and other plotting programs; nevertheless, this suite of programs became difficult to access after IRAF's discontinuation in 2013.
+Fortunately, IRAF's \texttt{ellipse} is implemented in the Astropy library and is available in new releases.
+In any case, the main difficulty is that one must convert \texttt{GALFIT 3}'s output format to a format accepted by external codes.
+Nevertheless, this process could be time-consuming and error-prone.
+However, this method is not feasible with IRAF's \texttt{ellipse} task, which processes only one galaxy at a time.
+Also, a common misconception suggests that 1D approaches work better in low signal-to-noise (S/N) regions or the presence of low-SB features; however, there is no advantage from 1D over the 2D approaches due to the Poissonian nature of the signal\footnote{See a more detailed discussion at \url{https://users.obs.carnegiescience.edu/peng/work/galfit/TFAQ.html\#misconception1} on 1D vs. 2D modeling} \citep[see also][]{press2007,peng10}.

-Additionally, in crowded fields, neighboring galaxies near the target galaxy can be fitted simultaneously using \texttt{GALFIT 3}, resulting in more accurate outcomes. \citet{haussler07} demonstrated through simulations that masking galaxies in such fields leads to inaccurate fits for both the target galaxy and its neighbors.
-Improved fits were achieved when galaxies nearby were fitted simultaneously.
-However, this method is not feasible with IRAF's \textit{ellipse} task, which processes only one galaxy at a time.

-Hence, we are introducing \texttt{EllipSect}, a new Python tool that generates SB profiles and extracts complementary information directly from \texttt{GALFIT 3} 's output.
-We provide an easy-to-use tool to help users select and improve their models by introducing additional components or removing redundant components. \texttt{EllipSect} 's output includes data from the observed galaxy, and its model fits in the form of one-dimensional profiles.
+Hence, we are introducing \texttt{EllipSect}, a new algorithm that generates SB profiles and extracts complementary information directly from \texttt{GALFIT 3} 's output, with the current implementation coded in \texttt{Python}.
+The current manuscript focuses on \texttt{EllipSect} as a post-fit analysis tool that produces quantitative measurements, publication-quality graphics, and exportable data products from the observed galaxy and \texttt{GALFIT 3} models.
+These products can also support iterative model refinement (e.g., adding or removing components) when needed. \texttt{EllipSect} 's output includes data from the observed galaxy, and its model fits in the form of one-dimensional profiles.
 For a more straightforward assessment of the results, \texttt{EllipSect} can handle individual model components for a detailed analysis.